 Long before founding one of Canada’s most celebrated Lunar New Year galas, Deborah Lau-Yu spent her teenage afternoons at Scarborough Health Network (SHN)’s Birchmount Hospital.
 She volunteered at the information desk, carefully typing names, calling hospital units, and assisting families in navigating the system.
+It led her to be recruited by the Volunteer Program Director into the Youth Council, where, with a group of ten other passionate leaders, they ran the student volunteer program at the hospital for over a decade.

 “It really taught me the importance of giving back,” Deborah says.
 “Being part of something bigger than yourself stays with you.”